Yocto: using U-Boot as bootloader with a RaspberryPi Zero

 dwc_otg.lpm_enable=0 console=serial0,115200 root=/dev/mmcblk0p2 rootfstype=ext4 rootwait console=tty0

-The complicated thing that happens with this device is that the start.elf
+The complicated thing that happens with this device is that the start.elf prepare

-(flat device tree) at a specific address and doesn't need to be loaded from the
+already the fdt (flat device tree) at a specific address and doesn't need to be loaded from the

 SD card.
-The address is passed as environment variable in u-boot
+The address is passed as environment variable in u-boot.

-Take in mind that some document uses fdt_addr_r
+Take in mind that some document uses fdt_addr_r instead of the mainline's fdt_addr.

 Configuration

-compiled you can use Yocto via these variables
+If you don't have already u-boot compiled you can use Yocto via these variables

 PREFERRED_PROVIDER_virtual/bootloader = "u-boot" KERNEL_IMAGETYPE = "zImage" KERNEL_BOOTCMD = "bootz"